How To Use Competitor Analysis To Identify New Marketing Opportunities

 4. Attend conferences, trade shows, and other industry events to network with other businesses in your industry.
 This can be a great way to learn about new competitors and stay up-to-date on industry trends.

 Once you’ve identified your competitors, analyzing their strengths and weaknesses is important.
-This can help you identify opportunities to differentiate your business and offer more value to your customers.
+This can help you identify areas where you can differentiate yourself from your competitors and develop a product strategy that secures a competitive advantage.

 How should you analyze competitor products and services?